LaggingBehind/AIcase_study/README.md

 * The past 5-10 years have been monumental for the AI industry.
 With the advancements of things like, Deep Learning completely revolutionized the AI industry, achieving human level and even surpassing human level performance in some areas.
 And Democratization of AI with Cloud Computing.
 This has laid the path for AI to be readily available for a wide range of users, including startups, researchers and individual developers for acceleration and innovation fueling growth for the AI ecosystem.

 * The major companies in this field include.
-Google
-Microsoft
-Amazon
-Meta
-Apple
+Google, Microsoft, Amazon, Meta and Apple.

 ## Results